msys2/msys2.github.io/web/docs/filesystem-paths.md

 ```

 `MSYS2_ARG_CONV_EXCL` can either be `*` to mean exclude everything, or a list of
-one ore more arguments prefixes separated by `;`, like
+one or more arguments prefixes separated by `;`, like
 `MSYS2_ARG_CONV_EXCL=--dir=;--bla=;/test`.
 It matches the prefix against the
 whole argument string.